Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Introduction

 where $M^3(G)$ is a certain directed Mycielskian of $G$ and $S(-)$ denotes suspension.

 We next address the effect that directed bipartite subgraphs $\overrightarrow{K}_{m,n}$ (see Definition \ref{def:bipartite}) have on the topology of directed neighborhood complexes.
-In Proposition \ref{prop:bipartite} we prove that if $G$ is a directed graph \emph{not} containing a copy of $\overrightarrow{K}_{m,n}$ (for any $m+n = d$) then the complex $\N(G)$ admits a strong deformation retract onto a complex of dimension at most $d-3$.
+In Proposition \ref{prop:bipartite} we prove that if $G$ is a digraph \emph{not} containing a copy of $\overrightarrow{K}_{m,n}$ (for any $m+n = d$) then the complex $\N(G)$ admits a strong deformation retract onto a complex of dimension at most $d-3$.
 Again this mimics an analogous property for neighborhood complexes of undirected graphs, first established by Kahle in \cite{Kah}.

 Our main result in this section is Theorem \ref{thm:tophomology}.
-Here we prove that if $G$ is any simple directed graph on at most $m = 2n+2$ vertices then $\tilde{H}_i(\N(G)) = 0$ for all $i \geq n$, and that this property holds for any induced subcomplex (such a complex is said to be \emph{$n$-Leray}).
-We also show that this result is tight in the sense that there exists a directed graph $T_m$ on $m=2n+3$ vertices with $\N(T_m) \simeq \mathbb{S}^n$.
-Our results for neighborhood complexes of directed graphs can be summarized as follows.
+Here we prove that if $G$ is any simple digraph on at most $m = 2n+2$ vertices then $\tilde{H}_i(\N(G)) = 0$ for all $i \geq n$, and that this property holds for any induced subcomplex (such a complex is said to be \emph{$n$-Leray}).
+We also show that this result is tight in the sense that there exists a digraph $T_m$ on $m=2n+3$ vertices with $\N(T_m) \simeq \mathbb{S}^n$.
+Our results for neighborhood complexes of digraphs can be summarized as follows.